yanshenp/p2p-lending-loan-default-prediction/README.md

 # p2p-lending-loan-default-prediction
 This project utilized the LightGBM algorithm alongside the Boruta feature selection technique to identify the most critical features and develop a predictive model for forecasting loan defaults in the Peer-to-Peer (P2P) lending sector.
 The goal was to create a model that accurately predicts loan defaults, benefiting lenders and P2P lending platforms.

+The scope of this project will be focusing on the prediction of loan default in the Peer-to-Peer (P2P) industry.
+In this project, relevant data regarding the loan details of the P2P industry will be collected from the Kaggle website at https://www.kaggle.com/datasets/wordsforthewise/lending-club.
+The targeted audiences would be the management of the P2P platforms, the lenders and investors that lend funds to borrowers.
+The outcome of the project would be in the form of a predictive model that could predict the loan default in the P2P lending industry.

+The codes to conduct the project are separated into several parts, with part 1 as the preprocessing of the data, part 2 as the model development and part 3 as the model evaluation.